MikeDSmith/obsidian-callout-control/README.md

 ## ✨ Features

-- **Toggle, collapse, or expand callouts** with keyboard shortcuts:
+**Callout Control** gives you keyboard shortcuts to efficiently work with callouts in Obsidian:

-  - All visible callouts at once
+- **Control callouts at different scopes:**
-  - Only the callout under your cursor
+  - Individual callout under your cursor
   - All callouts in the current section

-- **Command behaviors:**
-  - **Uniform behavior:** Commands that apply the same state to all affected callouts
-  - **Individual behavior:** Commands that toggle each callout based on its current state
+  - All callouts in the entire document

-- **Visual or Markdown updates:**
+- **Choose between visual-only or Markdown updates:**
-  - Visual-only changes (appearance only)
+  - Visual mode changes appearance without modifying your document
-  - Markdown updates (sync visual state by updating `+`/`-` markers)
+  - Markdown mode syncs the visual state by updating `+`/`-` markers in your document

 > **Note:** Visual commands affect only callouts currently rendered on screen due to Obsidian's virtual scrolling.
 Markdown commands work regardless of scroll position.

 ## 🔌 Installation

-The plugin is currently in development and not yet available in the Obsidian Community Plugins browser.

-### From GitHub
+### Manual Installation (GitHub)

 1. Download the [latest release](https://github.com/MikeDSmith/obsidian-callout-control/releases)
 2. Create a folder in your vault's plugin directory: `.obsidian/plugins/obsidian-callout-control/`
 3. Extract `main.js` and `manifest.json` into that folder
 4. In Obsidian, go to **Settings → Community Plugins**, click **Reload plugins** and enable **Callout Control**

-> **Note:** This plugin is not yet available in the Obsidian Community Plugins browser.
-Once approved, you'll be able to install it directly from within Obsidian.
+> **Note:** This plugin is currently in development and has not yet been submitted for inclusion in the Obsidian Community Plugins browser.
+Once development is complete and the plugin is approved, you'll be able to install it directly from within Obsidian.

 ## 🚀 Usage